FAQ: Is International Coffee Day on 1 October or on 29 September?

-Confused about which date is #InternationalCoffeeDay?
-Is it October or September?
+Unsure about which date is #InternationalCoffeeDay?
+Is it 1st October, 29 September or any other date?
 We understand the confusion.
 Let us explain.

 In July, the Executive Director of the International Coffee Organization (ICO), officially announced that 75 Member States of the ICO and dozens of coffee associations from around the world had joined forces to celebrate the first official International Coffee Day on 1 October 2015.